 We are members of the Australian Lowline Cattle Association (ALCA) and the Southern Region Promotional Group (SRPG).
-Sue was a member of the SRPG committee from 2013-2016 and served as secretary in 2016.
+Sue was a member of the SRPG committee from 2013-2016 and served as secretary in 2016, then rejoined in 2022.
 Craig served as a member of the committee in 2019.

 We are accredited by the Livestock Production Assurance (LPA) program.